kljensen/golang-html5-sse-example/README.md

 This is an minimalistic example of how to do
 [HTML5 Server Side Events](http://en.wikipedia.org/wiki/Server-sent_events)
 with [Go (golang)](http://golang.org/).
+From the server's perspective, SSE is nearly identical to long polling.
+The client makes a GET request that establishes a TCP connection.
+The server keeps this connection open send sends events to the client when they are available.
 In this example, the server pushes a new "event" every five seconds.
 That event is just a short message including the current time.
 Any number of clients can be
 connected: they will all receive the same events if they're connected concurrently.

+The main advantage of HTML5 SSE over long polling is that there is a nice API for it in modern browsers, so that you need not use iframes and such.
+SSE is easier than Websockets in the sense that it communicates exclusively over HTTP and therefore does not require a separate server.
+Websockets, however, supports two-way real-time communication between the client and the server.

 ## Installing